Ke'Bryan Hayes Player Props: Pirates vs. Reds

 - The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.

-- The Reds' 5.27 team ERA ranks 26th across all league pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (5.14).

-- The Reds rank 15th in baseball in home runs surrendered (22 total, 1.1 per game).
+- Reds pitchers combine to allow 22 total home runs at a rate of one per game (to rank 13th in the league).

-- Cessa (0-2) takes the mound for the Reds in his fourth start of the season.
-He's put together a 13.50 ERA in 12 2/3 innings pitched, with three strikeouts.
+- The Reds will send Greene (0-0) to the mound to make his fifth start of the season.
+He is 0-0 with a 4.24 ERA and 24 strikeouts through 17 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Friday -- the right-hander threw 2/3 innings against the Pittsburgh Pirates while surrendering hits.
+- His most recent time out came in relief on Saturday when the righty tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.

-- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .417 against him.
+- In four games this season, the 23-year-old has a 4.24 ERA and 12.7 strikeouts per nine innings, while giving up a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.